Akash23536/JavaScriptQuestions/README.md

 Question 4 - print pattern of 5x5 wall & print right angle triangle

 Question 5 - Check the vowels present at what index of givin string

 Question 6 - program to Convert string into Capital format of it staring Charater in Uppercase

+Question 7 - program to check the size of your cloths  available in shop or not!!!